merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 Then you can pass this directory to {% include PROGRAM name="anvi-setup-user-modules" %}, which will go through all the module files inside the folder (there is only one module file at the moment) to generate a {% include ARTIFACT name="modules-db" %} containing our custom mucin degradation pathway.

+{:.warning}
+If you are using anvi'o `v8`, the below command will fail with an ugly error that looks like this: `AttributeError: 'KeggSetup' object has no attribute 'setup_data'`.
+Sorry about that.
+It will work in anvi'o `v8.1` and later.
+But for now, you can get around this by downloading the [datapack from this link](https://figshare.com/articles/dataset/USER-MODULES_db_datapack_for_metabolism_tutorial/24314842), which contains the modules database that this command generates.
+To do that, run the following commands: `rm -r CUSTOM_PATHWAYS/`, `wget https://figshare.com/ndownloader/files/42698896 -O CUSTOM_PATHWAYS.tar.gz; tar -xvf CUSTOM_PATHWAYS.tar.gz`.
+Basically, you will just skip the `anvi-setup-user-modules` command below and just use the downloaded directory instead.

 ```bash
 anvi-setup-user-modules -u CUSTOM_PATHWAYS/
 ```